Medical Records Retention Guide (Updated for 2026)

 Audit the Process Regularly

-Conduct routine audits of your destruction procedures to confirm they’re being followed correctly and meet both internal policies and external regulations.
+Conduct routine audits of your destruction procedures to confirm they’re being followed correctly and meet both internal policies and applicable requirements.

 Get a Certificate of Destruction

-Once records have been destroyed, log the disposal and update your retention documentation to reflect the change.
-Keeping accurate records of what was destroyed is an important part of compliance.
+After records are destroyed, log the disposal and update your retention documentation.
+Keeping accurate records of what was destroyed, and when, is an important part of compliance.

-The Role of Electronic Health Records (EHR) in Medical Records Retention
+The Role of EHR Systems in Medical Records Retention

 Streamlined Access

-EHR systems allow providers to access patient records quickly and easily, which improves care coordination and supports better outcomes.
+EHR systems allow providers to pull up patient records quickly, which supports better care coordination and helps keep treatment decisions based on complete, up-to-date information.

 Enhanced Security

-Built-in features like audit trails, access controls, and data encryption help protect sensitive information and support HIPAA compliance.
+Many EHR platforms include built-in tools like audit trails, role-based access controls, and encryption.
+These features help protect sensitive data and support HIPAA-aligned record handling.

 Automated Retention